Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 12-09 Moscow time

-Plesetsk successful launch Combat training launch at the Kura range (Kamchatka).
-The launch was made by the calculation of the Irkutsk formation of the Strategic Missile Forces.
-The launched missile was manufactured in 1987 and until August 2007 was on combat duty in the Teikovsky missile formation (,).
+Plesetsk successful launch Combat training launch at the Kura training ground (Kamchatka).
+The launch was carried out by the crew of the Irkutsk Strategic Missile Forces unit.
+The launched missile was manufactured in 1987 and until August 2007 was on combat duty at the Teikovsky missile formation (,).

 98

 10.12.2009 Kapustin Yar successful launch advanced combat equipment.
-The launch was made at the Sary-Shagan test site ().
+The launch was carried out at the Sary-Shagan test site ().

 99